tmjohns/tmjohns/README.md

 - 👋 Hi, I’m @tmjohns.
 I'm currently working in the banking/finance industry as a scrum master and technical business analyst.
-- 👀 I’m interested in technology: AI and ML, in particular how we can ensure society benefits from these without making moral and ethical compromises.
+- 👀 I’m interested in ensuring that technology is used to increase accessibility, equity and inclusion.
+Society rapidly demonstrating that we can solve most technical problems.
+Making the intentional choices necessary to do so in a way that ensures everyone can benefit will pose significant challenges.
 - 🌱 I’m currently studying a Masters in IT Management.
 My thesis is looking at the role of servant leadership in the success of agile transformation programs within organisations.
-- 📫 How to reach me ...
+- 📫 How to reach me ... https://www.linkedin.com/in/tmjohns/

 <!---
 tmjohns/tmjohns is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.